rodrigobivarazevedo/Research-Paper/README.md

 # Artificial Intelligence in Medicine

-## Digital Health Blog of Rodrigo Azevedo
+## For Digital Health Blog of Rodrigo Azevedo redirect to branch site